 Why are women being arrested for having abortions in the UK?

-As reports emerge of women facing imprisonment for having abortions in the UK, Olivia Petter examines why women are being imprisoned for having terminations in this country
+As reports emerge of women facing imprisonment for having abortions in the UK, Olivia Petter examines why they are being punished for something that is their constitutional right

-Women in the UK have the right to abortions.
-If they require one, they are usually granted them – unlike in the US, where the recent reversal of Roe vs Wade means that abortion is no longer a constitutional right and, in some states, women face jail time for having terminations.
+Women in the UK have the right to an abortion.
+If they require one, they are usually granted it – unlike in the US, where the recent reversal of Roe v Wade means that abortion is no longer a constitutional right and, in some states, women face jail time for having a termination.
 With this in mind, it is shocking to hear that two women are currently facing life imprisonment in England for having had illegal abortions.

-Meanwhile, last weekend, one story shared anonymously with The Sunday Times detailed how one woman, whom they called Laura, was imprisoned for two years after having had an illegal abortion.
+Meanwhile, last weekend, one story shared anonymously with The Sunday Times detailed how one woman, referred to as Laura, was imprisoned for two years after having an illegal abortion.
 “The prosecution said if I didn’t plead guilty, they would charge me with child destruction, and I would likely go to prison for life,” she told the publication.

-To many, the phrase “illegal abortion” will be confusing when used in relation to this country because the majority of people think they are always legal.
-But this would be a simplified – and technically incorrect view.
-However, it’s one shared by many.
-According to a recent YouGov survey commissioned by campaign group Level Up, just one in four people could correctly state what the abortion legislation is in this country.
+To many, the phrase “illegal abortion” will be confusing when used in relation to the UK, because most people think termination is always legal here.
+But this is a simplified view – and it is technically incorrect, though it is shared by many.
+In a recent YouGov survey commissioned by campaign group Level Up, just one in four people could correctly state what the abortion legislation is in this country.

-According to the 1967 Abortion Act, abortions are still a criminal act in England, Scotland and Wales.
-Technically, it’s still illegal but criminal charges cannot be applied so long as the abortion meets a certain set of requirements.
+According to the 1967 Abortion Act, abortion is still a criminal act in England, Scotland and Wales.
+Technically it’s still illegal, but criminal charges cannot be applied so long as a certain set of requirements are met.

-There are many reasons why women may seek an abortion outside of these terms.
+There are many reasons why a woman might seek an abortion outside of these terms.
 In the case of Laura, who was 20 years old at the time and already the mother of a two-year-old daughter, it was that she was in an abusive relationship.
-Her boyfriend had told her not to go to the doctor and instead take pills purchased online.
+Her boyfriend had told her not to go to the doctor and instead to take pills purchased online.
 She believed she was eight to 10 weeks pregnant at the time.

 However, after taking the pills, it became clear that Laura was much further along in her pregnancy.
 She started to bleed extensively and gave birth to a 30-week foetus.
-After calling the ambulance, Laura was taken to hospital where she explained she had taken abortion pills; police were at her bedside and took her into the station once her condition was stable.
+After calling an ambulance, Laura was taken to hospital, where she explained that she had taken abortion pills; police were at her bedside and she was taken in for questioning once her condition was stable.

-Meanwhile, another woman is due to appear before Staffordshire Magistrates Court having been charged with child destruction under the Infant Life (Preservation) Act, which dates back to 1929.
+Meanwhile, another woman is due to appear before Staffordshire Magistrates’ Court having been charged with child destruction under the Infant Life (Preservation) Act, which dates back to 1929.
 She obtained pills from the British Pregnancy Advisory Service (BPAS) during lockdown under legislation introduced during the pandemic.
-It allowed women up to ten weeks’ pregnant to receive abortion pills in the post to take at home following a remote consultation.
+It allowed women up to 10 weeks pregnant to receive abortion pills in the post to take at home following a remote consultation.

 The fact that these women are being prosecuted sends a dangerous message to others experiencing miscarriage or stillbirth.
 “As a result, this may deter women from accessing help when needed,” adds O’Brien.
 “For some migrant women who are ineligible for NHS-funded abortion care, they may feel that accessing abortion pills illegally is their only option.
 If these women attend hospital, should the police be called, or should these women receive medical treatment?”